“Then the Lord God formed a man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being.”

 Adam the First Gardener

-God put Adam in the beautiful Garden of Eden, giving him dominion over all the other creations, like the animals and plants.
+God put Adam in the beautiful Garden of Eden, giving him rule over all the other creations, like the animals and plants.

 Adam was tasked with growing plants and protecting the Garden of Eden; he made sure everything in the Garden worked as it should.